martinfrances107/rust_d3_geo_voronoi/README.md

 Modules, passing test ready for phase 2 evaluation :-

-# Instructions:
+## Instructions

-* Run the test suite.
+* To Run the test suite :-

-        `cargo test`

-* Build the libray with javascript bindings for use in a web browser.  ( See ./pkg/ )
+        cargo test

+This module contains a benchmark library crate.
+That crate is used in a wasm-pack web application.
+A web site which can be deployed.

+* To build and start the web server:-

+        cd benchmark
         wasm-pack build
+        cd www
+        npm install
+        npm run start

 <br/>
 <br/>
 <br/>
 <br/>

-# Module Dependencies
+## Module Dependencies

 * [`delaunator`]("https://github.com/mourner/delaunator-rs.git") for generation of the delaunay mesh.